GT-Vision-Lab/abstract_binary_VQA/code/README.md

 This is the code for extracting attention-based image features used in the paper:

-Yin and Yang: Balancing and Answering Binary Visual Questions Peng Zhang*, Yash Goyal*, Douglas Summers-Stay, Dhruv Batra, Devi Parikh Computer Vision and Pattern Recognition (CVPR), 2016
+Yin and Yang: Balancing and Answering Binary Visual Questions.
+Peng Zhang*, Yash Goyal*, Douglas Summers-Stay, Dhruv Batra, Devi Parikh.
+Computer Vision and Pattern Recognition (CVPR), 2016.

 There are three folders: tuple extraction, mutual information and feature extraction.